kubernetes-hy/kubernetes-hy.github.io/pages/part0.md

 ### Prerequisites ###

-Attendees are also expected to have completed [DevOps with Docker](https://devopswithdocker.com) or have experience with Docker and docker-compose.
+Attendees are expected to have completed [DevOps with Docker](https://devopswithdocker.com) or have experience with Docker and docker-compose.
-In addition experience with web software is required, such as [Full Stack Web Development](https://fullstackopen.com/en/) or equivalent
+In addition experience with web software is required, such as [Full Stack Web Development](https://fullstackopen.com/en/) or equivalent.
 To complete the exercises and examples in material attendees are required to have computers with admin/superuser priviledges.

 ### Course material ###